chocoteam/choco-gui/README.md

 Usage
 -----

-Simply add the GUI-4.0.2.jar file to your classpath, together with choco-solver-null object or invalid expression.jar file.
+Simply add the GUI-4.0.2.jar file to your classpath, together with choco-solver-4.0.2.jar file.
 Then, before solving a problme, add GUI as a new monitor: